simple-salesforce/simple-salesforce/docs/user_guide/other_REST_examples.rst

 .. _SFDC Submit documentation: https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_process_approvals_submit.htm

-1. Import any dependant packages to your script.
+1. Import any dependent packages to your script.
 For this example we use Simple Salesforce, Requests and the built in JSON package:

 .. code-block:: python